ANTHONY TROLLOPE novelist

 Snippets re convict Doherty [sic] from Trollope’s Australia and New Zealand pp 148-151.

-When seated for his pose – probably with a headrest – we can assume that in the course of steadying himself and waiting for Nevin to prepare the equipment, Dogherty told the photographer of his miseries and rebellions, and probably drew attention to the lost eye: the old “my best side” routine.
+When seated for his pose – probably with a headrest – we can assume that in the course of steadying himself and waiting for Thomas Nevin to prepare the equipment, Dogherty told the photographer of his miseries and rebellions, and probably drew attention to the lost eye: the old “my best side” routine.
 Which eye is it – the left or the right?
 The police gazette noted that he had lost sight of his right eye.
-The carte printed from the negative would be the mirror image of the glass negative, in which case, Dogherty’s original pose was reversed for the positive print carte, and his left eye would have been closer to the photographer and the camera than his right.
-This carte, however, hides his most recognisable feature, and that is because it has been reprinted by a copyist such as Beattie for sale to tourists.
+The cdv printed from the negative would be the mirror image of the glass negative, in which case, Dogherty’s original pose was reversed for the positive print carte, and his left eye would have been closer to the photographer and the camera than his right.
+This cdv, however, hides his most recognisable feature, and that is because it has been reprinted by a copyist such as Beattie for sale to tourists.
 The original carte printed by Nevin from his negative would have shown the image flipped to accentuate Dogherty’s eye for police records:

 Mirror image of Dogherty’s pose